thednainus/Bayesian_tutorial/README.md

 model.
 The tutorial introduces concepts such as burn-in, mixing,
 convergence, efficiency and autocorrelation of the MCMC chain.

-The tutorial has an accompanying website at:
+File `K80.R` has the main R code for the tutorial.
+An accompanying website, explaining the code in detail can be found at:

 https://thednainus.wordpress.com/2017/03/03/tutorial-bayesian-mcmc-phylogenetics-using-r/

+This repository contains two additional files